alefragnani/vscode-project-manager/README.md

 ## Available Commands

-* `Project Manager: Save Project` Save the current folder as a new project
+* `Project Manager: Save Project` Save the current folder/workspace as a new project
 * `Project Manager: Edit Project` Edit your projects manually (`projects.json`)
 * `Project Manager: List Projects to Open` List all saved/detected projects and pick one
 * `Project Manager: List Projects to Open in New Window` List all saved/detected projects and pick one to be opened in New Window